trampus/VooDooDriver/README.txt

 6.)Soda java now supports accessing elements using css selectors.
 Example:
 <button css="input[type=button][value='Search']" />
 7.)Soda java supports plugins.
 Please see the Plugin.txt doc.
+8.)Soda Java supports storing off dragable HTML elements.
+THis can be done by using the "save" attribute for supported soda elements.
+Example:
+   <div id="foo" save="my-div" />, this stores the div element under the ref "my-div", which can only be used by the <dnd>
+   soda command.
+See Drag'n Drop example for more info.

 Notes: